 AIR WATER SYRINGE

-The air water syringe is one of the only dental devices that are used on every patient for every procedure.
+The air water syringe is one of the few dental devices used on every patient for every procedure.

 The two basic functions for this device is irrigating and drying.
 Seems like a harmless device, right?
 Wrong.
-The air water syringe has a design flaw that has not been addressed for over 40 years.
-The simplicity of this device has left many dentists, orthodontists, and hygienists to underestimate the cross-contamination risks.
-These risks are found in many of the current air water syringe designs.
-In the USA there are two versions of the air water syringe.
-These two air water syringes have stayed the same for over 40 years.
-40 years is a long time for an air water syringe to still be relevant with no enhanced features.
-Times change, technology improves, and science institutes new ideas on how to make things safer.
-Yet with all the technological advances and scientific improvements, we have yet to see a change in a device that is used for all dental procedures.
+The syringe possesses a design flaw that has remained unaddressed for over 40 years.
+The simplicity of this device has led many dentists, orthodontists, and hygienists to underestimate the risks of dental cross-contamination.
+These risks are present in many of the current models or designs.
+In the USA, there are two versions of the air water syringe.
+Remarkably, these two syringes have remained unchanged for over 40 years.
+Four decades is a substantial period for an air water syringe to remain relevant without any enhanced features.
+Times change, technology advances, and science introduces new ideas for enhancing safety.
+Despite these technological and scientific advancements, there has been no modification to a device used in all dental procedures.

 THE AIR WATER SYRINGE!

-That’s right.
+That's correct.
 This simple device is never sterilized.
-Once an air water syringe is attached to the chair delivery system, it is never removed.
-10, 15, 20 years of patients this device was used on, but never removed and never put through a sterilizer.
+Once a 3 way syringe is attached to the chair delivery system, it remains in place without ever being removed.
+For 10, 15, or even 20 years, this device may be used on patients without ever undergoing heat sterilization.

-What does this mean?
-This means that thousands of patients have been treated with an air water syringe that was never sterilized.
-How can this be?
-Most dental devices attached to the chair system can be removed to sterilize, but not the air water syringe.
-It’s shocking to think after 40 years of scientific and technological breakthroughs that this still could be the case.
-But it is.
-And this fact should raise a lot of concern to you and your family.
-Dentistry has come a long way in developing safer devices, yet archaic air water syringes are still being overlooked.
+What does this imply?
+It suggests that thousands of patients received treatment with an air/water syringe that was never sterilized.
+How is this possible?
+While most dental devices attached to the chair system can be removed for sterilization, this device cannot.
+It's astonishing to think that even after 40 years of scientific and technological advancements, this issue persists.
+However, it does, and this should be a cause for significant concern for you and your family.
+Despite significant progress in developing safer dental devices, archaic 3 way syringes continue to be neglected.

-When will dentistry wise up and see the inherent flaws that are associated with the air water syringe?
+When will the field of dentistry recognize and acknowledge the inherent flaws associated with the air/water syringe?

-Each of the air water syringes shown below should strike fear into you and your family.
-If you see these devices in a dentist or orthodontist office, you will know that it has never been removed to go through a sterilization process.
+Each of the syringes shown below should evoke concern for you and your family.
+If you encounter these devices in a dentist's or orthodontist's office, you can be sure that they have never undergone a sterilization process.

 Do You Know How Hygienists Currently Clean Their Air Water Syringe?